Teterboro Airport: Runways

-Taxiways

-About 4.2 mi of taxiways exist on the airport.
-Most are 60 ft wide and have centerline and edge lighting.

 Aircraft

 In 2017, the airport had 178,369 aircraft operations, averaging 488 per day: 65.6% general aviation, 34% air taxi, 0.3% military, and <1% airline.
 121 aircraft were then based at this airport: 81% jet, 10.7% helicopter, 6.6% single-engine, and 1.7% multi-engine.

+Law enforcement

+Since the September 11, 2001, terrorist attacks, law enforcement at Teterboro Airport has been in the hands of the Newark Liberty International Airport Command of the Port Authority of New York and New Jersey Police Department.
+In addition to normal uniformed patrol of terminals, concourses, and parking lots, the PAPD provides anti-crime plainclothes units, criminal investigative detective squads, counter-terrorism units, high-value cargo escorts and patrols, dignitary protection, passenger screening point protection and security, Aircraft Rescue Fire Fighting and community outreach.
+The PAPD operates alongside partner agencies, including the Transportation Security Administration (TSA), U.S. Customs and Border Protection (CBP), and the New Jersey State Police.

 Other

 The Aviation Hall of Fame of New Jersey is on the airport grounds.
 Founded in 1972, it is the first state aviation hall of fame in the nation, honoring the men and women who brought outstanding aeronautical achievements to the state.
 The museum offers visitors an opportunity to view historic air and space equipment and artifacts, photographs, fine art and an extensive model collection.
 The library has more than 4,000 volumes and hundreds of aviation video tapes.